MicrosoftDocs/VBA-Docs/api/Access.CheckBox.BorderThemeColorIndex.md

 ## Example

-The following code example sets the Border Color to the Text 2 color by setting the **BorderThemeColorIndex** property.
+The following code example sets the border color to the Text 2 color by setting the **BorderThemeColorIndex** property.

 ```vb
 Me.ctl.BorderThemeColorIndex=2